 The ultimate goal is to get into incredible shape while still living your life to its fullest, never sacrificing what you’re doing, and maintaining it forever.

-In the past 12 months, he’s dropped 50lbs of body weight (and arguably much more in body fat given his muscle gains) and got as strong as he’s ever been all the while moving from Detroit to Los Angeles, and then rebuilding his life in a new city as an IV sedation dentist.
+In12 months, he dropped 50lbs of bodyweight (and arguably much more in body fat given his muscle gains) and got as strong as he’s ever been all the while moving from Detroit to Los Angeles, and then rebuilding his life in a new city as an IV sedation dentist.

-With long working hours, extensive commutes, multiple networking events to build clientele, and lots of socialising, Maneet knew he needed something different if he wanted to reach his fitness goals as well.
+With long working hours, extensive commutes, multiple networking events to build clientele, and lots of socialising, Maneet knew he needed something different if he wanted to reach his fitness goals.l.

 Growing up, he’d always admired the strong guys in the movies.
 He was an avid reader of the fitness magazines, and always interested in his health and body composition.
 At 19 years old, he wrote in his journal that he’d love to be ripped and strong one day.